UNIFE is the official representative body of the rail supply industry towards the European Railway Agency

 Knowing what legislation applies to rail

 Knowing which legislation is applicable to rail is not always easy.
-Horizontal legislation for all sectors with reference to harmonised standards can be found on the website of DG GROW (http://ec.europa.eu/growth/single-market/european-standards/harmonised-standards_en).
-However, from this list it is not clear which legislation applies to rail.
+Horizontal legislation for all sectors with reference to harmonised standards can be found on the DG GROW website.
+However, this list does not clarify which legislation applies to rail.

 Until the end of 2015, NBRail monitored legislation that might apply to rail and scanned it regularly for amendments.
-However, the new Interoperability Directive EU/2016/797 relieves the NoBo of this responsibility which is instead placed on the applicant.
+However, the new Interoperability Directive EU/2016/797 relieves the NoBo of this responsibility, placing it instead on the applicant.

 One list for the entire sector

-Since 1st January 2016 each applicant is responsible for defining a list of applicable legislation which it takes into account for authorisation.
-For consistency between applicants it is therefore desirable to have an agreed list for the entire sector, ensuring that all applicants work from the same list.
+Since 1 January 2016, each applicant has been responsible for defining a list of applicable legislation which it takes into account for authorisation.
+For consistency between applicants, it is therefore desirable to have an agreed upon list for the entire sector that ensures all applicants work from the same list.
 As such, the list would be recognised as good practice.

 Agreeing on a joint list

-Instead of every applicant doing its own legislative monitoring, TÜV Süd (who previously maintained the list for all NoBos) has agreed to continue to do the monitoring and supply the list to the sector.
+Instead of every applicant doing its own legislative monitoring, Ricardo Certification has agreed to continue to monitor developments and supply the list to the sector.

-The document published on this page has been provided by TÜV SÜD DANMARK APS to UNIFE as representative of the following railway sector associations: CER, EIM, EPTTOLA, ERFA, UIC, UIP, UITP, UIRR and UNIFE.
+Every two months, an updated list of applicable railway legislation will be provided by Ricardo Certification to UNIFE as a representative to the following railway sector associations: CER, EIM, EPTTOLA, ERFA, FEDECRAIL, UIC, UIP, UITP, UIRR and UNIFE.

-RFU-PLG-013 requires the compilation of a listing of Directives, to be maintained for the use of the railway industry as to enable their compliance.
-The current listing is published on this page is open for use by UNIFE members.
+RFU-PLG-013 requires the compilation of a listing of Directives, to be maintained for the use of the railway industry to enable compliance.

-NOTE: The list will be updated every two months.
-This list is for information only and no assurance is given as to its accuracy, completeness or sufficiency.
+NOTE: This list is for information only and no assurance is given as to its accuracy, completeness or sufficiency.